googlecodelabs/migrate-python2-appengine/step2-flask-cloudndb-py3/README.md

 ## Introduction

 We recommend developers migrate to Python 3 to access the latest App Engine runtimes & features.
 Developers can make this migration as soon as they've migrated to Cloud NDB (now).
-However since this is a large undertaking, you can move to Py3 after any of the datastore migration steps, not just this one.
+However since this can be a large undertaking, you can move to Py3 after any of the datastore migration steps, not just this one.
 One of the outstanding features of the App Engine second generation runtimes (Gen2) is that neither "vendored" nor bundled 3rd-party packages are required to be uploaded to the service.
 They are automatically installed directly from `requirements.txt`.

 ---